-The project sponsor and ERO shall make all reasonable efforts to develop a Burial Agreement ("Agreement") with the MLD, for the treatment and disposition, with appropriate dignity, of human remains and associated or unassociated funerary objects (CEQA Guidelines section 15064.5[d]).
-The Agreement shall take into consideration the appropriate excavation, removal, recordation, scientific analysis, custodianship, curation, and final disposition of the human remains and associated or unassociated funerary objects.
-If the MLD agrees to scientific analyses of the remains and/or associated or unassociated funerary objects, the archaeological consultant shall retain possession of the remains and associated or unassociated funerary objects until completion of Interpretive Program.
+Adopted Mitigation Measures Implementation Responsibility Mitigation Schedule Monitoring / Reporting Responsibility Monitoring Actions / Completion Criteria Interpretive Program.
 Consideration of an onsite/offsite public interpretive program during the course of the archeological data recovery program.
 Security Measures.
-Recommended security measures to protect the archeological resource from vandalism, looting, and non-intentionally damaging activities.
-Final Report.
-Description of proposed report format and distribution of results.
-Curation.
-Description of the procedures and recommendations for the curation of appropriate curation facilities, and a summary of the accession policies of the curation facilities.
-Human Remains, Associated or Unassociated Funerary Objects.
-The treatment of human remains and of associated or unassociated funerary objects discovered during any soils disturbing activity shall comply with applicable State and federal laws.
-This shall include immediate notification of the ERO and the Medical Examiner's determination that the human remains are Native American remains, notification of the California State Native American Heritage Commission, who shall appoint a Most Likely Descendant (MLD).
-The MLD will complete his or her inspection of 5097.98).
-The ERO also shall be notified immediately upon the discovery of human remains (Public Resources Code section 5097.98).
-Adopted Mitigation Measures Project sponsor/ archeological consultant in consultation with the San Francisco Medical Examiner, NAHC, and MLD.
-Implementation Responsibility In the event that human remains are uncovered during the construction period.
-Implementation Mitigation Schedule Responsibility Planning Department Monitoring / Reporting Responsibility Considered complete after approval of Archeological Results Report and disposition of human remains has occurred as specified in Agreement.
-Monitoring Actions / Completion Criteria
+Recommended security measures to protect the archeological resource from vandalism, looting, and non-intentionally damaging activities. • Final Report .
+Description of proposed report format and distribution of results. • Curation .
+Description of the procedures and recommendations for the curation of any recovered data having potential research value, identification of appropriate curation facilities, and a summary of the accession policies of the curation facilities.
+Juman Remains, Associated or Unassociated Funerary Objects.
+The treatment of uman remains and of associated or unassociated funerary objects discovered uring any soils disturbing activity shall comply with applicable State and ederal laws.
+This shall include immediate notification of the ERO and the ledical Examiner of the City and County of San Francisco and, in the event of ne Medical Examiner's determination that the human remains are Native merican remains, notification of the California State Native American Heritage ommission, who shall appoint a Most Likely Descendant (MLD).
+The MLD will omplete his or her inspection of remains and make recommendations or references for treatment within 48 hours of being granted access to the site Public Resources Code section 5097.98).
+The ERO also shall be notified neediately upon the discovery of human remains (Public Resources Code ection 5097.98).
+Project sponsor / archeological consultant in consultation with the San Francisco Medical Examiner, NAHC, and MLD.
+In the event that human remains are uncovered during the construction period.
+Planning Department Considered complete after approval of Archeological Results Report and disposition of human remains has occurred as specified in Agreement. he project sponsor and ERO shall make all reasonable efforts to develop a burial Agreement ("Agreement") with the MLD, for the treatment and isposition, with appropriate dignity, of human remains and associated or nassociated funerary objects (CEQA Guidelines section 15064.5[d]).
+The greement shall take into consideration the appropriate excavation, removal, ecordation, scientific analysis, custodianship, curation, and final disposition of he human remains and associated or unassociated funerary objects.
+If the MLD grees to scientific analyses of the remains and/or associated or unassociated unerary objects, the archaeological consultant shall retain possession of the emains and associated or unassociated funerary objects until completion of